Ushanka

-Basic materials
+Materials

-Ushankas are often made from inexpensive sheepskin (tsigeyka), rabbit or muskrat fur.
+Ushanka hats are made from sheepskin (tsigeyka or mouton), karakul, rabbit, muskrat, mink and many other furs.
 Artificial fur hats are also manufactured and are referred to as "fish fur" since the material is not from any real animal.
 The simplest "fish fur" of ushankas was made of wool pile with cloth substrate and cloth top, with the exception of the flaps, which had the pile exposed.
 Mink fur ushankas are widely used in the Arctic regions of Russia, protecting the ears and chin of the wearer even from "deep frost", which is around -70 to -40 C.